The Impact of Complicated Grief on Mental Health

 Seeking Help: The Importance of Professional Support

 Recognizing the signs of complicated grief and seeking help is crucial for healing.
 Psychotherapy, particularly Emotionally Focused Therapy (EFT) and grief counseling, can be effective in helping individuals process their loss and develop healthy coping strategies.
 Support groups, and in some cases, medication, may also play a role in managing symptoms and improving mental health.
 If you find yourself struggling with long-term grief, seek help and assistance from a mental health professional.
-Reach out to us to learn more about grief counseling.
+Reach out to us to learn more about therapy for grief.